MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Modules.md

 PowerShell is both a command shell and a scripting language.
 Commands in PowerShell are implemented as scripts, functions, or cmdlets.
-The language includes [keywords][07], which provide the structure and logic of processing, and other resources, such as variables, providers, aliases, and more.
+The language includes [keywords][07], which provide the structure and logic of processing, and other resources, such as variables, providers, aliases.

-A module is a self-contained, reusable unit that can contain cmdlets, providers, functions, variables, and other resources that can be imported into a PowerShell session or any custom PowerShell program.
+A module is a self-contained, reusable unit that can include cmdlets, providers, functions, variables, and other resources that can be imported into a PowerShell session or any custom PowerShell program.

-Before the functionality contained in a module can be used, the module must be loaded into the PowerShell session.
+Before the functionality contained in a module is usable, the module must be loaded into the PowerShell session.
 By default, PowerShell automatically loads an installed module the first time you use a command from the module.
 You can configure automatic module loading behavior using the variable `$PSModuleAutoloadingPreference`.